igorfed/SCAPIS_AIDA/doc/data.md

 | **[SCAPIS]()** | This is a medical dataset from Göteborg university.  |25 patient with 10657 slices  | ?????|

 ### Preview
+The above data should be organized in the following order:
 ![](/img/BlankDiagram.png)
+In the future, when expanding the functionality, the obtained data must be unzipped in the order shown in the figure above.